10clouds/10cDevops-Test/README.md

 * Terraform → Prepare IaC setup on one of the selected public clouds (aws/gcp).
 Think about: VPC, EC2/ECS, S3, RDS, ELB etc.

 ### 6. Documentation
-* Remember about writing simple, clean documentation of how to run your application.
+* Remember about writing simple and clear documentation of how to run your application.

 ### *7. Kubernetes
 * Make sure that your containers can be deployed on Kubernetes Clusters.
 Minikube can be your new friend.